Brown University School of Public Health

 The Brown University School of Public Health is the public health school of Brown University, a private research university in Rhode Island.
 It is located along the Providence River, a quarter mile from Brown's central campus on College Hill.
-The School of Public Health grew out of the Department of Community Health at Brown's Alpert Medical School and was officially founded in 2013 as an independent school.
+The School of Public Health grew out of the Department of Community Health at Brown's Warren Alpert Medical School and was officially founded in 2013 as an independent school.

-The school offers undergraduate, graduate, doctoral, and certificate programs as well as dual degree programs in conjunction with Brown's Alpert Medical School and Watson Institute for International and Public Affairs.
-Academics are organized around four departments: behavioral and social sciences, biostatistics, epidemiology, and health services, policy & practice.
+The school offers undergraduate, graduate, and doctoral programs as well as a dual degree program in conjunction with Brown's Watson School of International and Public Affairs.
+Academics are organized around four departments: Behavioral and Social Sciences, Biostatistics, Epidemiology, and Health Services, Policy & Practice.

-Among schools of public health in the United States, the school receives the fourth most funding in NIH awards.
+In 2025, among schools of public health in the United States, the school receives the seventh most funding from the National Institutes of Health.

 History

 Brown traces its School of Public Health to 1916, when the Corporation established a course of study leading to a Doctorate in Public Health.
-In 1971, Brown founded the Department of Community Health as a constituent department of the university's Alpert Medical School.
+In 1971, Brown founded the Department of Community Health as a constituent department of the university's Warren Alpert Medical School.
 The Program in Public Health was relocated from Brown's main campus on College Hill to a downtown location at 121 South Main Street in 2006.
 Further programs were developed over the subsequent decades, culminating with the establishment of the School of Public Health in February 2013.
 The school was awarded CEPH accreditation in 2016.

-In 2017, the school established a center for the study of mindfulness.
-The center draws on experts in the fields of psychiatry, the social sciences, and epidemiology to examine the effects of contemplative practices such as mindful meditation.
-The Mindfulness Center also offers evidence-based mindfulness training.

 Expansion and COVID-19 initiatives

-In 2021, Brown acquired the adjacent property to accommodate future growth of the school.
+In 2021, Brown acquired the adjacent property at 155 S. Main St. to accommodate future growth of the school.
 The same year, the school saw a 116% increase in applications for its Master's in Public Health Program.
 Accordingly, the school announced a planned expansion of the program to roughly 90 students.

 In August 2021, the University established the Long Covid Initiative with a $1 million grant from the Hassenfeld Family Foundation.
 The initiative will compile and communicate research on post-COVID-19 syndrome and develop policy recommendations.
 The same month, researchers at the school were awarded a $4.9 million grant from the CDC to study the duration of protective immunity offered by COVID-19 vaccines among nursing home residents.

 In 2022, the school announced the launch of an online-only Master of Public Health program.